-Xcompext library is used to tie together NX agents with compression capabilities of Xcomp/nxproxy.
-Xcompext adds some Xlib functions and some primitives to the X protocol that let agents compress images and perform X protocol operations in a way that helps Xcomp to carry out its job.
+The Xcompext library is used to tie nxagent together with the compression capabilities of Xcomp/nxproxy.
+Xcompext adds some Xlib functions and some primitives to the X protocol that let the agent compress images and perform X protocol operations in a way that helps Xcomp carry out its job.